brandonkal/inkjet/README.md

 Prefix a subcommand with the preview flag `-p` to extract code from the specified task's code block.
 If [bat](https://github.com/sharkdp/bat) is available, it will be used to pretty print the block with syntax highlighting using your installed theme.
 This mode is also useful for copying the block into the pasteboard: `inkjet -p build | pbcopy`.

+### Shell completions

+Inkjet can generate completions for your shell dynamically.
+In this way, you'll get helpful tab completions depending on the Markdown file.
+See the `completions` folder for the bash and fish scripts.
+For example the fish script calls `inkjet inkjet-dynamic-completions fish | source`.
+Your shell may cache results in the short term but generally you can navigate to different folders and get project-specific shell-completion.

 ### Positional arguments

 These are defined beside the command name within `(round_brackets)`.
 They are required arguments that must be supplied for the command to run.
 An argument may be made optional by including a question mark: `(optional_arg?)`.
 The argument name is injected into the script's scope as an environment variable.
 Defaults can be set with an equals sign: `(port=8080)`.
 An arg with a default is naturally optional as well.